korlibs-archive/kds/README.md

 <h2 align="center"><img alt="kds" src="docs/kds-nomargin-256.png" /></h2>

 <p align="center">
-Kds is a Data Structure library for Multiplatform Kotlin 1.3.
+Kds is a Data Structure library for Multiplatform Kotlin.
 It includes a set of optimized data structures written in Kotlin Common so they are available in JVM, JS and future multiplatform targets.
 Those structures are designed to be allocation-efficient and fast, so Kds include specialized versions for primitives like <code>Int</code> or <code>Double</code>.